 How did we do it?

 Thanks to generous support from the Hewlett Foundation, human-centered design firm IDEO.org helped us create a new brand for Zambian teens: the Divine Divas.
-These girl-inspired personas help teens imagine themselves using different types of contraception.
+These girl-inspired personas help teens imagine themselves using different types of contraception on their terms.

 Each Diva uses a method of contraception that fits her lifestyle: the implant for Ms. Ambition, the injection for the Girl on the Go, the pill for the Perfectionist, and the IUD for the Supergirl.